Fast Weakly Supervised Action Segmentation Using Mutual Consistency: Proposed Method

-On top of the hidden video representation $Z$, we perform action classification for every frame.
-This corresponds to a single 1-d convolution with kernel size $1$ which takes as input $Z \in \mathbb{R}^{T' \times D'}$ and outputs $Y' \in \mathbb{R}^{T' \times N}$ where $N$ is the number of actions in our dataset.
-Because of temporal pooling in our temporal modeling subnetwork, the output $Y'$ has a lower temporal resolution than our input.
-To compensate for this, after the convolution we linearly interpolate $Y'$ to $Y \in \mathbb{R}^{T \times N}$ along the temporal dimension to obtain framewise action probabilities.
+The classification branch takes the shared latent video representation $Z \in \mathbb{R}^{T' \times D'}$ as input and predicts the class probabilities $Y \in \mathbb{R}^{T \times N}$ where $N$ is the number of actions in the dataset.
+Due to the temporal pooling of the temporal backbone, $Z$ has a lower temporal resolution compared to the input features.
+To compensate for this, we first upsample $Z$ using nearest-neighbor interpolation to the desired temporal size $T$.
+Then we use a single 1-d convolution with kernel size $1$, which takes as input the upsampled $Z \in \mathbb{R}^{T \times D'}$ and outputs $Y \in \mathbb{R}^{T \times N}$.